chaher13/holbertonschool-shell/basics/README.md

-5-listfilesdigitonly diplay current directory contents in a long format (user and group IDs) and hidden files 6-firstdirectory creates a directory named my_first_directory in the /tmp/ 7-movethatfile  move the fille betty from /tmp/ to /tmp/my_first_directory
+5-listfilesdigitonly diplay current directory contents in a long format (user and group IDs) and hidden files 6-firstdirectory creates a directory named my_first_directory in the /tmp/ 7-movethatfile  move the fille betty from /tmp/ to /tmp/my_first_directory 8-firstdelete delete file betty in /tmp/my_first_directory/ 9-firstdirdeletion delete the directory my_first_directory in /tmp/ 10-back changes the working directory to the previous one